Challenge level: 3 out of 5

 Porters will carry your luggage, food and water so you will only need to carry a small day pack containing essential accessories and equipment.

 Yes of course!
-If you wish to extend your stay, you will need to come out of our group Eurotunnel booking (and of course, we would deduct the cost from your balance).
+If you wish to extend your stay, you will need to make your own arrangements to return to the UK.
 Please let us know as soon as possible if you decide to do this at email@example.com.

 In addition to paying your registration fee, you will need to budget for your personal travel insurance, gratuities, lunch on days 1 and 5 and personal expenses.